JaY-III/COMP1020/README.md

 ### Required Software

 ```
   MYSQL Workbench
-  Any Modern Webbrowser
+  Any Modern Web browser
+  Setup_National_Database.sql and Queries_National_Database.sql provided from links above
 ```

 ### Database Creation:

-    Open MySQL Workbench and click on the Database Instance under MySQL Connections Drag and Drop or "Ctrl + Shift + O" / File Open SQL Script -> Navigate to the loction of " Setup_National_Database.sql " Click the lightning bolt ("Ctrl + Shift  + Enter") to execute the entire script.
+    Open MySQL Workbench and click on the Database Instance under MySQL Connections Drag and Drop or "Ctrl + Shift + O" / File Open SQL Script -> Navigate to the location of " Setup_National_Database.sql " Click the lightning bolt ("Ctrl + Shift  + Enter") to execute the entire script.
-    The bottom of the Screen will show Output, green checkmnarks are expected
+    The bottom of the Screen will show Output, green checkmarks are expected

 ### Verrify Database:

-    From withen the mySql Wortkbench application and after you have run the Setup_National_Database.sql Drag and Drop or "Ctrl + Shift + O" / File Open SQL Script -> Navigate to the loction of " Queries_National_Database.sql "
+    From within the mySql Wortkbench application and after you have run the Setup_National_Database.sql Drag and Drop or "Ctrl + Shift + O" / File Open SQL Script -> Navigate to the location of " Queries_National_Database.sql "
-    A new Tab will aprear with the imported SQL script.
+    A new Tab will appear with the imported SQL script.
     Highlight a code block you would like to test -> Click the Middler lightning bolt or Ctrl + Shift + Enter to run the script.
     You will see something like the image bellow if done correctly.